Summary

 Q1: What is a share buyback?

-Q2: How can shareholders participate?
+Q2: How could shareholders participate?

-Q3: Are promoters participating?
+Q3: Did promoters participate?

-Q4: How is buyback funded?
+Q4: How was the buyback funded?

-A4: Fully via free reserves; no borrowings.
+A4: Fully via free reserves; no borrowings were undertaken.

-Q5: Are accepted shares taxed?
+Q5: Are accepted shares tax-free?

 Q6: What is the EPS impact?

-Q7: What are the risks?
+Q7: What was the Retail Entitlement Ratio?

 Conclusion: Reinforcing Trust and Longevity